rics3n/drone-ansible/DOCS.md

-Use the Docker plugin to build and push Docker images to a registry.
+Use the Docker plugin to provision with ansible.
 The following parameters are used to configure this plugin:

 * `inventory` - define the inventory file (default: hosts)